 Meet the women behind High Tea with Mrs Woo - a proud, Australian-made, small-run clothing label.
-It is the collaboration of three sisters designing eloquent, comfortable clothing and accessories with natural fabrics.
+It is the collaboration of three sisters designing eloquent, timeful clothing and accessories with natural fibre fabrics.

-High Tea with Mrs Woo is the collective memory and design collaboration of sisters, Rowena, Juliana and Angela Foong, who have been patternmaking, sampling, cutting and producing designs from their workshop and retail store in Newcastle NSW since 2004.
+High Tea with Mrs Woo is the creative collaboration of sisters, Rowena, Juliana and Angela Foong.
+They design and manufacture their clothing range in-house, with a flagship retail store in the city of Newcastle - established in 2004.

-Fascinated with the memory, and the memoir of clothing, they explore the ability of fashion to unfold a great yarn.
-They describe each piece of garment they make from a moment in time, a truth or a reminiscence - like Stuck in Ueno, Irreversible, We're all mad here, Waiting for Jack to name a few.
+Fascinated with the memory of clothing, they explore the ability of fashion to unfold a great yarn.
+They describe each piece of garment they make from a moment in time - like Stuck in Ueno, Irreversible, We're All Mad Here, Waiting for Jack to name a few.

 Traditional tailoring methods are used in developing unique shapes from conventional dress forms to make High Tea with Mrs Woo.
 The sisters appreciate and practice the time-honoured qualities of dressmaking.
 They practice Slow Fashion values - using materials and creating designs that are appreciated for their craftsmanship, wearability and materiality; maintaining a small and sustainable scale of production to make clothing that is worthy of care and enjoyment for a long and useful life.

 We love a little drama in our styling and in the details of our designs but we are ultimately focused on producing highly wearable, long-lasting styles.
 We produce garment styles that can be worn across seasons rather than just being seasonal.

 High Tea with Mrs Woo practices to work and live consciously, to create a sustainable business that supports their families and grows in healthy ways into the future - from day-to-day practices such as recycling and packaging supplies, to establishing good workplaces and relationships with customers and suppliers.